apache/beam/website/www/site/content/en/documentation/programming-guide.md

 `@Element`, which will be populated with the input element.
 In order to output elements, the method can also take a parameter of type `OutputReceiver` which provides a method for emitting elements.
 The parameter types must match the input and output types of your `DoFn` or the framework will raise an error.
-Note: @Element and OutputReceiver were introduced in Beam 2.5.0; if using an earlier release of Beam, a ProcessContext parameter should be used instead.
+Note: `@Element` and `OutputReceiver` were introduced in Beam 2.5.0; if using an earlier release of Beam, a `ProcessContext` parameter should be used instead.
 {{< /paragraph >}}

 {{< paragraph class="language-py" >}}
 Inside your `DoFn` subclass, you'll write a method `process` where you provide the actual processing logic.
 You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
-Your `process` method should accept an object of type `element`.
-This is the input element and output is emitted by using `yield` or `return` statement inside `process` method.
+Your `process` method should accept an argument `element`, which is the input element, emit output value(s) by using `yield` statements.
+You can also use a `return` statement if you are sure the method will return only a single output value.
 {{< /paragraph >}}

 {{< highlight java >}}